Creating an application for CiudaneOS

-Ciudane is an upcoming 3D low-poly metaverse with realistic gameplay interactions.
+Ciudane is an future proof-of-concept 3D low-poly metaverse with realistic gameplay interactions.
 It features a working smartphone with a modular system capable of running isolated “applications” that work totally agnostic from Unity (no MonoBehaviours!) in C#.

 This is a little tricky to understand but actually it’s quite simple and designed to be so.

 Let’s take a look at the most simple application.
 It doesn’t even display any UI on the screen.

 There are a few interesting points to look into:

 - All applications implement an abstract class Application that provides us with a Smartphone class and a Metadata struct.

 - The apps work event-driven.
 Simple logic is written and then thrown to smartphone events.
 In this case, a hardware change is invoked.

 - The apps are instantiated on the fly, so you can consider adding “background threading” in the constructor.
 We’ll see that in the notifications app.